abudaan/vega-multi-view-server/README.md

 ```javascript
 https://app4.bigdator.nl/6a/6b
 ```
 tells the server to load the Vega specs with id `6a` and `6b`.
-The order of the ids in the url is also the order of their appearance.
+The order of the ids in the url is also the order of their appearance on the page.

 ### Step 1

 The server first starts to look for a runtime configuration file that belongs the spec with the requested id.
+If no file is found the server continues to the next requested id.

-A runtime configuration may or may not define the spec it belongs to.
-If it does the server tries to find that spec and once the spec is found it will be coupled with the runtime.
+If a runtime file is found, the server looks for a `spec` entry.
+A runtime configuration may or may not define the spec it belongs to, if it does the server tries to find that spec and once the spec is found it will be coupled with the runtime.

 If a spec is defined but it cannot be found, the server tries to find a spec with the requested id.
 If found it will be added with no coupled runtime.
+Note that this doesn't mean that the spec has no runtime configuration; it can be inlined in the spec file as well.

 Coupling means that the server populates 2 arrays: `$specs` and `$runtimes` and a spec at slot 2 of the `$specs` array is coupled to the runtime at slot 2 in the `$runtimes` array.
 If a spec has no runtime, `null` will be stored at the corresponding slot in the `$runtimes` array.